Principle 5:

 The following text is abridged from the Guide for Inclusive Teaching at Columbia.

-How do instructors’ own identities affect their beliefs about teaching and their actions in the classroom?
+How do instructors’ own backgrounds affect their beliefs about teaching and their actions in the classroom?
 How can instructors better work to include students through personal reflection?

 - In the rush of day-to-day teaching, instructors often fall back on teaching strategies, instincts, and/or habits that are commonplace in their disciplines, or that mirror their own learning preferences.1